ntoll/BFD/README.md

 # Big Friendly Datastore

-The Big Friendly Datastore.
-Organic collaboration on data, from the ground up. 🗂 🚀🤔👍
+Organic data collaboration, from the ground up.

-This is an experiment in data storage, aggregation and discovery.
+This is an experiment in APIs, data storage, aggregation and discovery.

 ## Developer Setup